Advancing Reasoning in Diffusion Language Models with Denoising Process Rewards: Implementation

-We build our model based on the code repository by diffu-GRPO~\citep{zhao2025d1}.
-We apply GRPO to LLaDA-8B-Instruct~\citep{nie2025large}.
-Following diffu-GRPO, we generate 6 rollouts per problem with a temperature of 0.9 and perform 12 update iterations per step (for Sudoku, we follow diffu-GRPO and use a temperature of 0.3 with 8 iterations).
-The model is trained with LoRA of rank 128 in 4-bit precision and evaluated in float16 precision.
-The learning rate is set to $3\times 10^{-6}$ with 600 warm-up steps.
-During evaluation, we use zero-shot prompting and greedy decoding, with generation lengths of 128, 256, and 512 tokens, consistent with diffu-GRPO.
+We build our model on top of the diffu-GRPO codebase~\citep{zhao2025d1} and apply GRPO to LLaDA-8B-Instruct~\citep{nie2025large}.
+Following diffu-GRPO, we generate 6 rollouts per problem with a temperature of 0.9 and perform 12 update iterations per step (for SUDOKU, we use a temperature of 0.3 with 8 iterations).
+The model is trained using LoRA with rank 128 in 4-bit precision and evaluated in float16 precision.
+The learning rate is set to $3\times10^{-6}$ with 600 warm-up steps.
+It takes around 72 hours on 8 modern GPU for each dataset.
+During evaluation, we use zero-shot prompting and greedy decoding with generation lengths of 128, 256, and 512 tokens, consistent with diffu-GRPO.
+For fair comparison, following the evaluation protocol of diffu-GRPO~\citep{zhao2025d1}, we evaluate model checkpoints every 100 training steps and report the best-performing result.

-In order to compute the step-aware reward, we randomly select a timestep during the generation of rollouts for optimization.
-At this point, we take the intermediate generations consisting only of the text tokens that have been produced so far.
-We then concatenate 64 additional mask tokens to this partial sequence and feed the extended input back into the model.
-The model continues the process by performing iterative denoising based on this new input.
-Empirically, we find that using 64 mask tokens provides an effective trade-off between efficiency and performance on the benchmark datasets.
-After obtaining the outputs, we first compute the accuracy of the original rollouts, which reflects the correctness of the answers generated from the question alone.
-Next, we compute the accuracy of the newly generated answers obtained from the intermediate generations.
-Finally, we define the step-aware reward as the difference between these two accuracies, which quantifies the contribution of the intermediate generations to the final outcome.
+To compute the denoising process reward during training, we sample a single intermediate timestep along the denoising trajectory of each rollout.
+At this timestep, we extract the partially denoised sequence containing the currently generated text tokens.
+We then append 64 additional mask tokens to this partial sequence and feed the extended input back into the model, which continues generation through iterative denoising.
+Empirically, we find that using 64 mask tokens provides a good trade-off between computational efficiency and performance across benchmarks.

+After generation, we compute two quantities: (i) the accuracy of the original rollouts generated from the fully masked initial state, which reflects the model’s baseline performance on the input question, and (ii) the accuracy of the completions generated from the intermediate denoising state.
+The denoising process reward is defined as the difference between these two accuracies, capturing how intermediate denoising progress improves the probability of producing a correct final answer.